 Step 1: Identify Your Risk Type

-• Do I give advice or make professional recommendations? → E&O.
+- Do I give advice or make professional recommendations? → E&O.

-• Do clients visit my office or home? → General Liability.
+- Do clients visit my office or home? → General Liability.

-• Do I use advertising or public marketing materials? → General Liability.
+- Do I use advertising or public marketing materials? → General Liability.

-• Do I handle client data or financial records? → E&O (and possibly Cyber Liability).
+- Do I handle client data or financial records? → E&O (and possibly Cyber Liability).

-Step 2: Check Contractual Requirements
+Step 2: Review Contractual and Regulatory Requirements

 Many industries — especially real estate, insurance, and consulting — require E&O insurance to maintain licenses or fulfill client contracts and carrier appointments.
 Likewise, landlords or vendors often require General Liability proof before leasing space or partnering with you.